Updated: 24th February 2019

 When I reached Australia perhaps I somewhat naively expected a similar experience.
-Okay, not exactly people gathering around me clamoring for an autograph, but you know, nothing untoward.
+Okay, not exactly people gathering around me clamouring for an autograph, but you know, nothing untoward.
 Certainly not situations where I was made to feel uncomfortable.

-I’d love to tell you this is what I experienced, but it wasn’t.
+I’d love to tell you this is what I experienced.
+But it wasn’t.